 You must apply for acceptance to the Graduate Certificate in Forensic Accounting.
 Successful applicants will possess a bachelor degree in a business discipline.
 All applicants must have taken introductory financial and introductory managerial accounting.
 Professional experience is strongly preferred but not required.
 All applicants must submit the following:

 Personal statement (a brief one-page statement describing your goals and why you want to pursue the certificate)

-You may begin the program in fall or spring.
+You may begin the program in fall, spring or summer.
 View sample course schedules.
 You will also have access to an Academic Advisor who can assist you with course registration.